Phantom-TA/Edigo/README.md

 ### Prerequisites
 * Node.js v18 or higher
 * PostgreSQL database or a Supabase account
-* Accounts on Groq, Clerk, Stripe, and Google Cloud (YouTube API)
+* Accounts on Groq, Clerk, and Google Cloud (YouTube API)

 ### 1. Clone & Install Dependencies
 ```bash